 - Optional: 1 tbsp cocao butter

-- 1 cup Enjoy Life Dark chocolate chips
+- 1 cup Enjoy Life Dark chocolate chips (to keep it dairy free)

 - Add almonds to food processor and chop away (can skip this and use salted almond butter)